Buying a recond piano

 "bobbling" hammers and keys seem to "sink" too far down when

-This will affect the
+depressed.
+This will

 In the